Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals will impede the progress.
+- Failure to set realistic goals will slow the progress.

 - Strong networks could lead to more opportunities to work and progress in your career.

-- Negativity has no place in any work environment.
+- Negativity is not acceptable in any work environment.

-- Reduce stress by learning Time Management techniques and learning to delegate unpopular tasks.
+- Reduce stress by implementing Time Management Techniques and gaining the ability to delegate difficult tasks.

 Not Establishing Goals

-How Can You Network Better?
+In what ways Can You Network Better?

-- Join online forums related to your field
+- Join online forums that are related to your subject

-- Volunteer for organizational work
+- Volunteer for the task of organizing

 - Participate in employee resource groups